Python samples for MicrosoftML

 The Grid Search sample analyzes the Epileptic Seizure Recognition Data Set to determine whether epileptic seizures have occurred.
 The sample uses logistic regression on regrouped data for the binary classification to make predictions.

 The sample then shows how to improve the prediction by choosing optimal hyperparameters for the learner.
 All learners employ hyperparameters which impact the way a model is trained.
 Most of the time, they have a default value which works on most of the datasets.
 But the default values are not usually the best possible value for a particular dataset.
-This sample show how to find optimal values for this dataset.
+This sample shows how to find optimal values for this dataset.

 Sentiment analysis with text featurization